MarsUniversity/ece387-robotics/website/guides/software_install/readme.md

 1. Open a bash window
 1. Run: `pip install -U pip setuptools wheel`
-1. Run: `pip install -U numpy jupyter opencvutils matplotlib jupyter_tools`
+1. Run: `pip install -U numpy jupyter opencvutils matplotlib jupyter_tools sympy`
 1. Once that finishes installing, run: `jupyter notebook`
 1. A webpage should open up.
-From there you can create or navigate to jupyter notebooks and open them.
+From there you can create or navigate to where your jupyter notebooks are stored and open them.

-## Other Python Libraries

-1. Run `pip install -U ar_markers future pysparklines pyserial`